-As per the Article 8.4 of Decision 57, all ESR Reports must be submitted within 12 months from the end of their financial year.
+As per Article 8.4 of Decision 57, all ESR Reports must be submitted within 12 months from the end of their financial year.

 In accordance with Article 6.7 of Ministerial Decision 100, all Economic Substance Notifications and Economic Substance Reports shall only be submitted electronically on the Ministry of Finance Portal.
-The Ministry of Finance Portal has started its launching last 1st of December and will be extended until 31st of December 2020.
+The Ministry of Finance Portal started its launching last 1st of December and will be extended until 31st December 2020.

 The penalties for failure to submit the ESR notification & report within the ESR deadline are as follows:

-How AMCA can help you?
+How can AMCA help you?